This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 In front of the museum, you can see the Statue of Saint Wenceslas.
 Have a closer look at it and take a photo because it’s an important clue for the next top thing to do on this Prague itinerary.

-I recommend coming to Wenceslas Square to see the museum and statue.
-But I don’t recommend hanging around here for too long as it does not have the nicest atmosphere in comparison to other parts of Prague.
+I recommend visiting Wenceslas Square to see the museum and the statue.
+However, I wouldn’t suggest spending too much time here, as the atmosphere isn’t as charming or inviting compared to other parts of Prague.

 Tip: If you are interested in visiting the museum you can get a ticket upfront here.
 It includes a self-guided audio tour that starts at the Old Town Square and leads you to the museum, along all the sights we have covered so far on this Prague itinerary.